Reyhaneesmailizadeh/Computer-Vision/CA2/Readme.md

 # Convert to Skeletal Image:

 Convert your face image to a skeletal model.
-# Remove Barcode from Product Image:

-Detect and remove a barcode from an image of an Iranian product.
 # Remove Background from Your Image:

 Remove the background from your image (self-taken).